Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 As for the tool itself, it is definitely legit and receives great reviews for all of its various offerings.

-The browser extension receives a 4.8 with over 10,000 reviews and over 5 million users.
+The browser extension receives a 4.8 with over 10,000 reviews and over millions of users.

 On Android, there have been over 500,000 installations of the app.